Yoswell/Hackernotes/public/machines/Writeup.md

 ####
 <div class="warning">

-> **CMS Made Simple** version **2.2.9** is vulnerable to SQLi [SQL Injection], which can be exploited to extract sensitive information from the database.
-Additionally, there are other vulnerabilities affecting earlier versions of CMS Made Simple, such as RCE [Remote code execution] and XSS [Cross-site scripting] issues.
+> **CMS Made Simple** version (*2.2.9*) is vulnerable to SQLi (*SQL Injection*), which can be exploited to extract sensitive information from the database.
+Additionally, there are other vulnerabilities affecting earlier versions of CMS Made Simple, such as RCE (*Remote code execution*) and XSS (*Cross-site scripting*) issues.
 </div>

 ####
 The *RCE* is based in authenticated user, so we need to have valid credentials, the other seem to have a better aproximation beacause **dump** the `user`, `password` and `salt`.
 Next we will explain how work this script.
 The most importar in all cases are the **username** and **password**.
 ####
-We already now a hint, `/writeup` directory, so we will try execute this fill pointing to this directory.
+We already now a hint, `writeup/` directory, so we will try execute this fill pointing to this directory.
 The script craft a **function** to dump the data:
 ####
 ```python
 def dump_username():